Tencent/FaceDetection-DSFD/README.md

 By [Jian Li](https://lijiannuist.github.io/), Yabiao Wang, Changan Wang, Ying Tai

 ## Introduction
+This paper is accepted by CVPR 2019.

-We propose a novel face detection network, named DSFD, with superior performance on accuracy.
-You can use the code to evaluate the DSFD method for face detection.
+In this paper, we propose a novel face detection network, named DSFD, with superior performance over the state-of-the-art face detectors.
+You can use the code to evaluate our DSFD for face detection.
 For more details, please refer to our paper [DSFD: Dual Shot Face Detector](https://arxiv.org/abs/1810.10220)!

 <p align="left">
 <img src="https://github.com/TencentYoutuResearch/FaceDetection-DSFD/blob/master/imgs/DSFD_framework.PNG" alt="DSFD Framework" width="777px">